jackielu4119/DL/README.md

         python3 ./ppg_analy.py <full path of sub_info file>

 - Signal_pairing.ipynb:
-  Input the file that after ppg_analy.py
-  And output the file with paired PPG pulse
+  Input the file that after ppg_analy.py,And output the file with paired PPG pulse.

 Authors:
    Wei-Ru Lu(a), Wen-Tse Yang(a,b), Justin Chiu(a), Tung-Han Hsieh(a),